 How much does tenant insurance cost?

-Tenant insurance can cost as little as $12 a month, depending on your tenant’s credit history and previous insurance claims.
-Insurance prices vary according to the type of coverage, contents limits, and deductibles.
+Tenant insurance can cost as little as $20 a month, depending on the type of coverage, contents limits, and deductibles selected by the tenant.
 There’s a plan to suit every budget!

 What does tenant insurance cover?